Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: HEURISTIC APPROACH

-The \texttt{Energy Minimization} function, as defined in Lines 1 to \ref{algline:en-19}, aims at minimizing the overall energy consumption of the RAN while respecting the model constraints.
-The function receives a specific number of iterations $IT$, and the first solution structures, namely, $\overall, \ppusage$ and $\linkusage$, also the no-working configurations $\ignored$.
-It begins by calculating the initial energy consumption of the system \cref{algline:en-2}.
-The function then iterates over the given number of iterations $IT$, sorting the PP utilization in descending order $\ppusage^{ord}$ to prioritize the least used processing pools in \cref{algline:en-4} .
+The \texttt{Energy Minimization} function, defined in \cref{alg:Energy}, aims to minimize the overall energy consumption of the RAN while satisfying all model constraints.
+The function receives as input the number of iterations $IT$, the initial solution structures $\overall$, $\ppusage$, and $\linkusage$, as well as the set of non-working configurations $\ignored$.
+Initially, the system energy consumption is computed in \cref{algline:en-2}.
+Subsequently, the algorithm iterates over the predefined number of iterations $IT$, sorting the PP utilization in descending order to obtain $\ppusage^{ord}$, thereby prioritizing the least utilized processing pools, as shown in \cref{algline:en-4}.

-For each PP $v^{cord}$ in the PP sorted list, in \cref{algline:en-6} the gNB-slices $i,j$ allocated to the PP and their current configurations are retrieved into $\mathcal{S}_{i,j}^{ord}$.

-Then, for each retrieved slice $s_{i,j}$, \cref{algline:en-8} saves backups of the current solutions.
-Thus if the re-configuration does not produce an improvement, the algorithm can roll back to the previous working configuration.
-In \cref{algline:en-9}, a backup is also performed for $\ignored$ and the current configuration is included to not be repeated in the next configuration step.
-In \cref{algline:en-10}, the gNB-slice elements are retrieved as sets to be reconfigured. \cref{algline:en-11} invokes the \texttt{Configuration} function, updating the $\overall$, $\ppusage$, and $\linkusage$ structures.
-If no configurations are pending during the process, the new solution $\overall'$ (only $\imset', \jmset'$) is included to the previous one in \cref{algline:en-13}.
-After that, the new energy consumption $\energy'$ is calculated in \cref{algline:en-14}.
-If the new energy consumption is lower than the previous value, \cref{algline:en-16} updates the PP and link utilization with the new values.
-If configurations are not reconfigured successfully Line 17, the algorithm rolls back to the backup state, restoring the previous configurations \cref{algline:en-18}.
-The function continues iterating until all the possible slice placements have been evaluated.
-Finally, the algorithm returns the optimized configuration, along with the updated PP and link utilization in \cref{algline:en-19}.
+For each PP $v^{ord}$ in the ordered PP list, \cref{algline:en-6} retrieves the set of gNB-slices $i,j$ allocated to that PP together with their current configurations, storing them in $\mathcal{S}_{i,j}^{ord}$.
+Then, for each retrieved slice $s_{i,j}$, \cref{algline:en-8} stores backup copies of the current solutions to enable rollback in case the reconfiguration process does not improve the objective value.
+Similarly, \cref{algline:en-9} creates a backup of $\ignored$ and inserts the current configuration into this structure to prevent repeated evaluations during subsequent configuration attempts.
+In \cref{algline:en-10}, the gNB-slice elements are retrieved as sets to be reconfigured.
+Next, \cref{algline:en-11} invokes the \texttt{Configuration Handler}, updating the structures $\overall$, $\ppusage$, and $\linkusage$.
+If no pending configurations remain during the process, the new solution $\overall'$ (considering only $\imset'$ and $\jmset'$) is merged into the previous solution in \cref{algline:en-13}.
+The updated energy consumption $\energy'$ is then computed in \cref{algline:en-14}.
+Whenever the new energy consumption is lower than the previous value, \cref{algline:en-16} updates the PP and link utilization structures accordingly.